 - be objective and remain independent

-- be timely in answering medical questions, rigorous in thinking, with a collegial approach
+- be rigorous and timely in answering medical questions

-- maintain professional development required in the field of expertise
+- maintain professional development required in their field of expertise

 - ensure the AMA4 training is completed in a timely manner (if not already completed)